oliver0/prime-jquery-intro/README.md

 # In this Repo

-This codebase has three parts that are used in the introduction to jQuery lecture.
+This codebase has three parts that are used in the introduction to jQuery lecture. jQuery v1.12.3 and v3.0.0 are included.
+3.0 is used by default.

 ## Selectors: `JQ-SEL`